top of page

 I am also a mother of one fierce and brilliant toddler.

 I am deeply passionate about supporting women through transition.
 Traditionally, many of these processes were celebrated through ceremony.
-Ceremony was used often used to prevent disassociation through trauma.
+Ceremony was often used to prevent disassociation through trauma.
 Another unrecognized reality is that some of theses major transitions like coming into menses, fertility, pregnancy, birth, postpartum and menopause are spiritually, emotionally, mentally, and even physically traumatic and as women we are funneled into a societal structure designed for more masculine rhythms.
-Much is unknown about our cycles and presenting difficulties, frequently passed off as being “normal” and without remedy.
+Much is unknown about our cycles and presenting difficulties are frequently passed off as being “normal” and without remedy.
 Traditional Chinese Medicine is known for its strengths in sexual, reproductive, gynaecological and urogenital health.

 - my Grandmaster